nilswende/nlp-toolbox/README.md

 An example of this is the `Persist` class, in which files can be parsed and stored as a co-occurrence graph.
 With the help of the `Analyze` class, the persisted database can be read and analyzed again.
 This makes it possible to perform the lengthy construction of the graph only once, save it and analyze it several times.
-The use case ´ClearDatabase´ can be executed to clear the persisted data.
+The use case `ClearDatabase` can be executed to clear the persisted data.

 If the database is persisted, the results of analyses can also serve as input for other analyses.
 This is illustrated in the `PipeResults` class: A co-occurrence graph is built as usual and the PageRank scores are calculated.